ca-vahid/AssetOrbit/README.md

-# AssetOrbit Monorepo
+# AssetOrbit v0.4 - Asset Tracking System

-This repository contains the source code for **AssetOrbit** described in the accompanying PRD, TECH, and TODO documents.
+This repository contains the source code for **AssetOrbit**, a modern web-based asset tracking system that replaces Excel-based laptop/endpoint inventory management.
 The project is organized as an **npm workspaces** monorepo with three packages:

 | Package | Path | Description |
 |---------|------|-------------|